 I’ve asked her if I’m making her uncomfortable on more than one occasion.
 She says no, not at all.
 It’s relieving, but a part of me has a hard time believing her words.
 That part is afraid of scaring her away.
 As much as I preach about letting things unfold organically, I have the hardest time practicing it.

 The other day I found myself within the perfect metaphor for how I’m handling this.

 My roommate has a bird that has become infatuated with me.
 It immediately flies to my shoulder whenever it sees me.
 It waits outside the door to my room until I come out.
 It becomes jealous when I talk on the phone, biting my ear hard.

 “No, no, no, no, my bird, come back,” my roommate desperately pleaded as he chased after his bird and then out of sight around the side of the house.
-I held my breath as guilt hit me like a sleeper wave.
+I held my breath as a sleeper wave of guilt hit me.
 All I could see in my mind was the bird flying up, up, up.
 Then the bird flew back from around the side of the house and landed at my feet again.
 I reached down gently and picked it up.

 Jesus.
 I’m a mess.